revanth-reddy/fullthrottle/README.md

 ## Steps :
 * Clone the Repo
 * Activate the virtual environment using:  source myvenv/bin/activate
-* install packages using:  pip install -r requirements.txt
+* install packages using:  pip install -r req.txt
 * run django server using:  python manage.py runserver
 * visit [http://127.0.0.1:8000/members/](http://127.0.0.1:8000/members/) to see the member data at the endpoint.